-The Association has entered into an agreement with CPA ASB to administer the CPA education programs for Newfoundland and Labrador.
+Net costs associated with the CPA education programs are covered 100% by the provincial accounting bodies.
+The Association has entered into an agreement with CPA ASB to administer the CPA education programs for Newfoundland and Labrador and as such the related costs are billed back to them.

-At March 31, 2023, CPA ASB owes the Association \$42,233 related to their administration of the education programs (see note 12).
-In 2022 there was a surplus in the education programs and the Association owed CPA ASB \$11,515.
+At March 31, 2024, CPA ASB owes the Association \$16,517 (2023 - \$44,256) related to their administration of the education programs.

-CPA ASB rents office and meeting space from the Association. \$2,877 (2022 - \$2,877) has been recorded in these financial statements as rental revenue from CPA ASB.
+CPA ASB rents office and meeting space from the Association and \$2,877 (2023 - \$2,877) has been recorded in these financial statements as rental revenue from CPA ASB.